 The Centre is home to museum’s local history library, which contains a wide range of rare books, journals, maps and photographs related to the local area which are available for reference.

-Housed in an old Victorian barn, this is an accredited museum that accommodates five galleries depicting rural life in County Armagh.
+Housed in an old Victorian barn, this is an accredited museum with five galleries depicting rural life in County Armagh.
 Each gallery reflects a different aspect of rural life; such as dairying and washing, blacksmithing, haymaking and linen weaving.

 The museum is situated in Tannaghmore Gardens (BT66 6RU) which also incorporates a children’s play park, animal farm, maze and walking trails.

 Moneypenny’s lockhouse, stables and lock chamber are situated along the Newry Canal towpath (BT62 3RS).
 The lockhouse, named after the last lockkeepers to live in the house, has been beautifully restored.
 The gable end of the house includes a display on how the Moneypenny family would have lived in the 1800s.